top of page

 Seeds & Magnesium

 Pumpkin seeds should never go to waste.
-Spread them on a sheet, sprinkle them with a little salt and roast them until toasty, around 25 minutes.
+Spread them on a sheet, sprinkle them with a little salt and roast them at 350 degrees F until toasty, around 25 minutes.
 They contain magnesium, a vital component of chemical reactions in the body, and an element that is deficient in many adults.
 This mineral controls blood pressure, regulates blood sugar levels, and reduces your risk of heart disease, to name a few.
 Pumpkin seeds also provide nearly 8 mcg of zinc in every 100g serving.
 This mineral is essential for normal immune function, prevention of uterine infections, and especially important for normal growth and development during pregnancy.
 Because the body has no natural storage center for zinc, a daily intake requirement is necessary.
 Munching on a handful of pumpkin seeds a day is a delicious way to heal your body through diet.

 When it’s time to cook a pumpkin, choose a sweet or pie pumpkin.
 Find one that is hard and heavy for its size and still retains a stem at least 2 inches in length.
 These pumpkins can be stored for two months in a cool, dry location.
 Cut it open, scoop out seeds and strings, wash them off and put those seeds aside for your magnesium munching.
 Cut the pumpkin into wedges to roast.
 From here, you can make some incredible pumpkin recipes.
 One suggestion might be to make your own creamy, pumpkin puree.
 You can use this puree in place of oil or butter in any recipe.

-1 cup of pumpkin contains:
+Nutrition information, 1 cup of pumpkin

 • 1.76 g of protein